filecoin-project/venus-docs/go-filecoin-tutorial/Storing-on-Filecoin.md

 go-filecoin retrieval-client retrieve-piece <minerAddress> <CID> # can take a minute
 ```

 Congratulations!
 You have now walked through several of the client commands available on Filecoin.
-Let us know if you have any questions by dropping a message on Matrix (#fil-chat) or the [community forum](https://discuss.filecoin.io/), and take a look at the [Troubleshooting & FAQs page](Troubleshooting-&-FAQ).
+Let us know if you have any questions by dropping a message on Slack/Matrix (#fil-help) or the [community forum](https://discuss.filecoin.io/), and take a look at the [Troubleshooting & FAQs page](Troubleshooting-&-FAQ).